 With fifth-place Arecibo out of the playoff hunt, López accepted Jennie’s offer.
 He flew first to Miami, Florida, and then to Managua, on a private jet, with just Jennie, a flight attendant, the pilot and co-pilot.
-His first at-bat, as a pinch-hitter, came against Ferguson Jenkins, pitching for Boer.
+His first at-bat, as a pinch-hitter, came against Ferguson Jenkins, pitching for León.

-Cinco Estrellas won the February 1964 Inter-American Series, in Managua, defeating San Juan twice.30 In the title match, an Orlando Cepeda three-run homer off Willie Hooker gave San Juan a 3-0 lead, but López scored the winning run in the seventh after he tripled and scored on a sacrifice fly by Leo Posada—uncle of future Yankees catcher Jorge Posada.
+Cinco Estrellas won the February 1964 Inter-American Series, in Managua, defeating San Juan twice.30 In the title match, an Orlando Cepeda three-run homer off Willie Hooker gave San Juan a 3-0 lead, but López scored the winning run in the seventh after he tripled and scored on a sacrifice fly by Leo Posada—distant kin to future Yankees catcher Jorge Posada.
 Cinco Estrellas played superbly, turning frequent double plays and avoiding miscues.
 López felt vindicated: “A cousin alerted me I was not selected to the PRWL 1963-64 All-Star Team.
 That motivated me to play well.”31

 López moved up again in 1964, this time bypassing Double-A and going right to Triple-A Richmond.
 Preston Gómez managed the 1964 Richmond Vees, after managing the 1963-64 Santurce Cangrejeros in Puerto Rico.
 He appreciated López, who called Gómez my “Padre Pio” (a reference to the Italian holy man, later a saint).32 In his own words, López was “stressed out realizing the possibility of playing for the Yankees, with a throwing arm acutely sore, painful and swollen, and definitely not of major-league caliber.”
 But Gómez gave him “tremendous confidence.”33